-Applying to the Homebuyer program is a lengthy process.
+Applying to the Homebuyer program can be a lengthy process.
 The time it takes to apply depends on when you inquire about the program, our application schedule, and our building schedule.
-In general, we only accept applications when we are ready to begin building homes and we only accept applications for the homes we intend to build next.
+We only accept applications when we are ready to begin building homes and we only accept applications for the homes we intend to build next.
 When you apply during an open application phase, you apply for the next set of homes we plan to build.

 The application process for the Homebuyer program is split into two application phases: the program phase and the loan phase.
 When you initially apply to the Homebuyer program, you submit and complete a program application.
 If you are selected and you complete the program requirements, you will submit and complete a loan application.
 Below we discuss the program phase of the application.